Grounding in Uncertain Times

 Most IMS teachers—like insight teachers around the world—rely on the generosity of students for their livelihood, and receive no compensation from course fees.
 All IMS online teachers receive a modest dana advance from IMS to guarantee a minimum level of financial support.
 (Click here to learn more about the dana practice.)
 There will be an opportunity to offer a contribution to your teachers at the end of this course.

-The schedule for this retreat is below.
+The retreat sessions are listed below.
 In addition to these guided sessions, if feasible in your circumstances, we encourage you to additional practice.
 We realize some folks won’t be able to do this, but if you can this would make extra good use of your retreat days.

 You might add periods of sitting meditation, and two half – hour walking ( or alternative movement if walking is in any way problematic) sessions to your day.
 For more experienced practitioners who have the time, you might want to add even more sessions than this.

-10:00 – 11:00 Orientation and Opening – Sitting Meditation: Instructions on Settling Into Meditation – Winnie
+10:00 – 11:00 Opening – Sitting Meditation: Instructions on Settling Into Meditation – Winnie & Brian

 1:00 – 1:45 Sitting Meditation followed by Walking Meditation Instructions – Brian